microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeaheadDesign_iOS.md

 ## Dynamic Typeahead search in adaptive cards in iOS client

 This document covers overall implementation of dynamic typeahead feature in iOS client.
-Also, we will cover all the changes needed to support Dynamic Type Ahead search to Input.ChoiceSet in adaptive cards in iOS client.
+Also, we will cover all the changes needed to add Dynamic Type Ahead support to Input.ChoiceSet in adaptive cards in iOS SDK.

 ### Schema Parsing